menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Enabling Remote Access
 ----------------------

-For troubleshooting purposes, it is possible to enable Remote Access for the Men & Mice Appliance.
-When Remote Access is enabled, SSH access is granted on the Men & Mice Appliance for the user name mmadmin.
+For troubleshooting purposes, it is possible to enable Remote Access for the Men&Mice Appliance.
+When Remote Access is enabled, SSH access is granted on the Men&Mice Appliance for the user name mmadmin.

-To enable Remote Access on the Men & Mice Appliance:
+To enable Remote Access on the Men&Mice Appliance:

 1. Select the Services tab in the Appliance Properties dialog box.